The R-22 Phaseout: We’ve Got it Covered

 - No Refrigerant Limits: While some home warranties only cover part of the cost of refrigerant, we have no limits on the cost or amount of refrigerant covered.

-- No Size Limit on Covered Residential AC Units: Regardless of size, we’ll make sure your clients stay cool.
+- No Size Limit on Covered Residential AC Units: We’ll cover your home’s AC unit, regardless of size.

 What a Home Warranty Might Not Cover